-Kilimanjaro the best route to take – Karibu Adventure – Climbing Kilimanjaro is a great adventure in a life time one of the most important choices to make when planning to summit Africa’s highest mountain is obviously which is the best route to take?.
-To get a sense of what route might work best for you, read through our list below.
+Best route on climbing Kilimanjaro is most important this is an adventure of a lifetime, and one of the most important choices to make when planning to summit Africa’s highest mountain is what the best route to take is.
+To get a sense of what route might work best for you, please read through our list below.

-There is also the Barranco Wall to cross, a very steep, one and a half hour climb that will require you to occasionally use your hands for balance.
-(It sounds and looks a lot more difficult than it actually is!)
+There is also the Barranco Wall to cross, a very steep but short climb that will require you to occasionally use your hands for balance (It sounds and looks a lot more difficult than it actually is).

-Well, and you have to camp all the way.
-If you go with a budget operator that alone can be demanding, especially if the weather turns bad.
+You also have to camp all the way.
+If you go with a budget operator that alone can be demanding, especially if the weather turns sour.

-As for scenery, the Machame route is absolutely spectacular: the Shira Plateau, the Lava Tower, the Barranco Wall… You start from the west, circle Kibo on the southern side, and then descend on the Mweka route in the south east.
-The variety is hard to beat.
+As for scenery, the Machame route is absolutely spectacular and includes beautiful places including the Shira Plateau, the Lava Tower, the Barranco Wall, and many others.
+You start from the west, circle Kibo on the southern side, and then descend on the Mweka route in the south east.
+The variety of scenery is exceptional.
 Machame is considered the most scenic Kilimanjaro climbing route.

-For that reason the Machame route has become the most popular climb route on Kilimanjaro.
-The disadvantage is that the Machame route is very crowded.
+For these reasons the Machame route has become the most popular climbing route on Kilimanjaro.
+A predictable disadvantage is that the Machame route is somewhat busy.

-The Marangu route is also the only climbing route that uses the same path up AND down, which contributes to it being the most crowded climb route on Kilimanjaro.
+The Marangu Route is whimsically referred to as the “Tourist Route” or “Coca-Cola Route.”
+It is called “Tourist Route” mainly due to it its popularity.
+This route is the only one that uses the same path up AND down, which contributes to it being the most crowded climb route on Kilimanjaro.

 The name “Coca Cola Route” stems from the sleeping huts along the route.
 The Marangu route is the only Kilimanjaro climbing route that offers hut accommodation.
 Camping is not allowed.

-A climb on the Marangu route is comparatively cheap.
-You need no camping equipment and you can do the climb in five days/four nights.
+A climb on the Marangu route is comparatively cheap as you need no camping equipment, and you can do the climb in a relatively short five days/four nights.

-- The “tourists” on this route are shockingly unprepared.
+- The “tourists” on this route are usually exceptionally unprepared.

 - A five day climb does not allow for sufficient acclimatization, many climbers have to turn around because of altitude sickness.
-(You can add an optional acclimatization day.)
+(With Karibu you can add an optional acclimatization day.)

-- The last day before the summit attempt is a long one and covers 1000 m of altitude difference.
+- The last day before the summit attempt is a long one and covers 1000 m of altitude change.
 There is not much time to recover or acclimatize before setting out again at midnight to climb another 1200 m.
-Not good.

-Add to that the lack of scenic variety compared to the other routes, and you wonder why anyone would want to climb Kilimanjaro on the Marangu route.
+Add to that the lack of scenic variety compared to the other routes, some wonder why anyone would want to climb Kilimanjaro via the Marangu route.

 Well, even if not as scenic as other routes, it is still a spectacular experience with great views all along.
 There are two reasons why you may want to climb Kilimanajaro on the Marangu route: